The Touriseum at Castel Trauttmansdorff near Merano tells the story of tourism in Tyrol.

 Image gallery: South Tyrol Museum of Tourism - Touriseum

-Like the South Tyrol Museum of Archeology, also the Touriseum makes part of the Provincial Museums of South Tyrol.
-The museum boasts a wide range of interesting exhibits as well as life-sized statues and figurines and detailled model exhibits.
+The Touriseum boasts a wide range of interesting exhibits as well as life-sized statues, figurines and detailled model exhibits.
 Make a journey in time, starting about 200 years back in history of tourism.
-Furthermore there is a “Südtirol Spiel”, a funny game for adults and kids.
+The adventure museum has been implemented in a way that enables the visitors to experience it also autonomously, that is to say on their own.
+What awaits you is also the funny “South Tyrol Game” for adults and kids on the last floor.
 By switching you can navigate a ball across a wooden platform, representing the tourism landscape of South Tyrol.

-from April 1 to October 15, 2017:
+Opening hours: from April 1 to November 15, 2019

 daily from 9 am to 7 pm

 daily from 9 am to 6 pm

 daily from 9 am to 5 pm

 Fridays in June, July and August:

 open from 9 am to 11 pm

-13.00 Euros (adults), free for kids under 6 years
+14.00 Euros (adults), free for kids under 6 years

-9.00 Euros (children and young people from 6 to 18 years, students)
+11.00 Euros (children and young people from 6 to 18 years, students)

-10.50 Euros (seniors over 65)
+12.00 Euros (seniors over 65)

-7.50 Euros (Summer Nights Pass, Fridays from 6 pm)
+8.50 Euros (Summer Nights Pass, Fridays from 6 pm)

-7.50 Euros (Late-Autumn Pass, in November, free under 18 years)
+8.50 Euros (Late-Autumn Pass, in November, free under 18 years)

-family ticket available
+family ticket available (30.00 Euros)

-admission to the Botanic Gardens included
+admission to the Gardens of Trauttmansdorff Castle included

 phone: +39 0473 255655, firstname.lastname@example.org